rajkumarseelam/Tasks-And-Bounties_Web3/README.md

    - Navigate to [Remix IDE](https://remix.ethereum.org/)

 2. **Create Contract File**
-   - Create a new file named `HederaTaskMarketplace.sol`
+   - Create a new file named `HederaTaskMarketplace.sol` and update with solidity code
-   - Copy the content from `FinalVersion(1).sol` into this file

 3. **Compile Contract**
    - Switch to the Solidity Compiler tab